7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Archway to Palais Rohan courtyard in Strasbourg, France

-Place du Chateau and Palais Rohan are to the right of the cathedral.
 The spacious square, Place du Chateau, offers incredible views of the cathedral.
-Plus, there’s plenty of seating for a picnic lunch and free public bathrooms.
+Plus, there’s plenty of seating for a picnic lunch and free public toilets.
+Palais Rohan, built in the 1730s, was the residence of prince-bishops and cardinals.
+Today it houses 3 museums which can be visited for a fee.

 Strasbourg Shops